eliseSou/eliseSou.github.io/_pages/publications.md

 3. Use more apple varietites

 We only used Arisu data in this project.
-However, apples will be different in color and shape depending on the variety.
+However, apples have different color and shape according to the variety.
 Therefore, it will be very difficult to predict the sweetness of other varieties of apples.
-In the future, apple varieties such as Hongro or Fuji will also be used for learning.
+In the future, apple varieties such as Hongro or Fuji will be used for learning.

 Broader Impacts